cosc2336-ds-alg/assg11/README.md

 ## Task 1: Implement the `LBinaryTree` `insert()` Method

-As usual make sure that you have created Task 1 on your GitHub repository for this assignment and are ready to create a new Pull request for this assignment.
+As usual make sure that you have created Task 1 on your GitHub repository for this assignment and have linked the Task 1 issue with the open `Feedback` pull request.

 There are two tests cases in `test-LBinaryTree.cpp` for the implementation of the `insert()` member method.
 You can